- Friday 26 May + Saturday 27 May 2026

 — Michelle St Anne

-Created and performed by Michelle St Anne, and underscored by a live chamber music ensemble featuring Jim Denley, Daniel Raymond, and Alex Tucker, the work unfolds as a live negotiation between sound and image, site and object.
+Created and performed by Michelle St Anne, and underscored by a live chamber music ensemble featuring Jim Denley, Daniel Raymond, and Alex Tucker, the work unfolds as a live negotiation between sound and body, structure and rupture, control and release.

 The development of this work was supported by Contemporary Asian Australian Performance (CAAP) through the Works in Progress Program — Longhouse 2024.